apache/cloudstack-documentation/source/adminguide/networking/advanced_zone_config.rst

    -  **Netmask**: The netmask in use on the subnet the Guest Instances will use.

    -  **CIDR Size**: The cidrsize of the subnet the Guest Instances will use.
-The applies on networks with ROUTED mode only.
+Available only when the selected Network offering supports ROUTED mode.

    -  **DNS**: A set of custom DNS that will be used by the guest Network.
 If not provided then DNS specified for the zone will be used.
 Available only when the selected Network offering supports DNS service.